Mainsail Core - CLI Commands

 Deploy

-Before you can start using the core
+Before you can start using the core process, you need to deploy the configuration.

 For Local Devnet use: